Genus $g$ Cantor sets and germane Julia sets: A bi-Lipschitz deformation

 Let $R_t$ be the counterclockwise rotation map by $t\pi/4$ with respect to the line $\pi^{-1}(\{w_0\})$.
-We also use a bi-Lipschitz deformation that takes an ellipse to a circle of the same center as the ellipse and radius equal to the semi-minor axis.
-In particular if $a \in (0,1)$ and $r>0$,
+We also use a bi-Lipschitz deformation that takes a {rectangle} to a {square} of the same center as the {rectangle} and side-length equal to the length of the shorter side of the rectangle.
+In particular {if $a,r>0$, then the map